 Dr Katherine Mollart, Clinical Psychologist.
 DClinPsych (Oxon), CPsychol.

-I am a Senior Clinical Psychologist and offer therapy to individuals (adolescents and adults) and couples in South West London or over Skype.
+I am a Consultant Clinical Psychologist and offer therapy to individuals (adolescents and adults) and couples in South West London or over Skype.

 I use a number of different Cognitive Behavioural Therapy (CBT) approaches to help patients deal with a range of psychological difficulties and recognised disorders, such as depression, anxiety, OCD, PTSD, low self-esteem, relationship difficulties and many more.